Appointment times are available Monday – Thursday from 8:00am until 3:00pm.

 If you are planning on having treatment, please be aware that a rubber dam is used at all times.
 The rubber dam is for your safety and creates a sterile environment to work on your tooth.
 This requires having a piece of non-latex rubber placed over your mouth to shield it from sharp items and disinfectant solutions.
 Using a rubber dam for root canal therapy is the standard of care for endodontics.
 Procedures may last 2 hours with keeping your mouth open.
 If any of this is a concern to you, we have options.
 Please let our staff know.

 We are serious about appointments.
 2 hours are reserved, just for you.
 Telephone calls are made to confirm your appointment starting 2 days from your scheduled appointment.
 Unconfirmed appointments are cancelled.
 If you are late, reappoint or cancel without one business day notice, a deposit is required for the next appointment.
 No-shows without reasonable doubt of confirmed appointments will be considered for patient dismissal.
 A fee may be charged for same day cancellations and no-shows.

 We are serious about your safety.
 We will not treat any patient who knowingly takes an anti-anxiety medication without notifying our office beforehand and without an escort.
 We follow strict protocol for patients needing anti-anxiety premedication.

 Root canal therapy is 95% successful.
 That means, 1 out of every 20 root canal treatments fail.
 Success, depends on your ability to heal.
 Complications, such as root fractures, infection, bruising, perforations, obstructions, calcified canals, severe curves, instrument fracture, prior root canal treated teeth, and other things occur.
 We strive to provide the best care to save your teeth, however, complications in outcome may arise under the most ideal treatment settings.
-Treated teeth may also need surgery, retreatment or removal.
-Surgery and retreats have a lower success rate than the initial root canal therapy.
+Treated teeth may need an additional surgery, revision or extraction.
+Surgery and retreatment/revision do have a lower success rate than the initial root canal therapy.

 During root canal therapy, existing dental work may be destroyed.
 Fillings are routinely removed.
 The original dental work may need to be redone by your family dentist.
-Most teeth which have root canal therapy will require a crown placed by your family dentist.
+Most teeth which have root canal therapy will require a new crown placed by your family dentist.